SAP-samples/cloud-btp-cli-api-codejam/exercises/05-core-service-apis/README.md

 But this is all about hands-on on the command line, and if we're going to be automating things, looking in the cockpit is not going to work for us.
 So let's determine the API endpoint in a different way, using the btp CLI to discover what it is.

 What we're going to do is systematically work through the information that's available to us from various resources that we can retrieve via the btp CLI.
+While we'll be doing some things manually here, and making use of copy/paste (so that we can follow everything step by step), the individual steps can all be automated.

 > The SAP BTP account, subaccount and CF environment instance shown in the samples here are based on a trial subaccount; your direct experience may show different data as the structure of subaccounts in your SAP BTP account will be different, but the principles are the same.